San Benito Domestic Violence Lawyer

-Defense for Domestic Assault Charges Throughout Brownsville & Cameron County
+Defending Clients Charged with Domestic Assault Throughout Brownsville & Cameron County

-Gustavo D. Elizondo III, Attorney at Law offers experienced and committed legal representation.
-Our firm practices both criminal defense and family law, in which domestic violence intersects.
-As a former Cameron County prosecutor, our San Benito domestic violence attorney has years of trial experience in handling such cases as well as a deep understanding of the family law repercussions of these types of charges and convictions.
+As a former Cameron County prosecutor, our San Benito domestic violence attorney has years of trial experience in handling such cases, as well as a deep understanding of the family law repercussions of these types of charges and convictions.

 Those who can be involved in a domestic violence charge include spouses and former spouses, current and former domestic partners, person who have had a child together, parents, children, foster parents and foster children, individuals cohabiting or who have formerly cohabited, individuals related by blood or marriage, and those involved in a current or former dating or romantic relationship.